There are many beautiful places to visit in Israel.

 Yad Vashem and the Israel Museum are the best museums for first timers in Israel, as they give insights into the history of the holocaust and the country.

-If you enjoy markets, make sure to get lost inside the Old City Suq and – in the modern city – Mahane Yehuda.
+If you enjoy markets, you’ll appreciate getting lost inside the Old City Suq and – in the modern city – Mahane Yehuda.
 The latter one is particularly lively on Friday mornings, when people are shopping right before the start of Shabbat.

 To discover more amazing things to do in Jerusalem, read my posts: